-How do you know it’s nursemaid’s elbow?
+How do you know your child has nursemaid’s elbow?

 You also likely won’t see any visual signs of an injury, like swelling or a deformity.
-These too warrant more immediate medical attention.
+These, too, warrant more immediate medical attention.

 “If there’s any question at all whether it’s nursemaid’s elbow or not, seek medical care and get an X-ray for the child,” Dr. Goodwin advises.